matthutchinson/acts_as_textcaptcha/CONTRIBUTING.md

 Requests within 5 days.
 I may suggest some changes, improvements or alternatives.
 To increase the chance that your pull request gets accepted:

-* Explain what (and why) in your Pull Request description.
+* Explain what your are doing (and why) in your Pull Request description.
 * Write a good [commit
   message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 * Write tests.